 JUST OUTSIDE OF CENTER CITY

 Gay & Lesbian Nightlife Northern Liberties and Fishtown

 These warehouse-y blocks north of Old City specialize in art-filled cafes and revived beer halls that cater to the indie rocker-meets-loft-dwelling crowd—folks who appreciate a hard-to-score German beer, jukeboxes with local hits and international comfort food that’s affordably edgy.

-Silk City, a funky diner with an eclectic outdoor beer garden, serves as a great starting point for a night in NoLibs.
-On 2nd Street, bars and restaurants line the street.
-Among them: Standard Tap, known for local brews and a chalkboard menu; Cantina Dos Segundos, where powerful margaritas rule; North Bowl, a bowling and beer heaven; and Bar Ferdinand, a tapas favorite.
+Silk City, a funky diner with an eclectic outdoor beer garden, is a great starting point for a night in NoLibs.
+On 2nd Street, bars and restaurants line the Street.
+Among them: Standard Tap, known for local brews and a chalkboard menu; Cantina Dos Segundos, where mighty margaritas rule; North Bowl, a bowling and beer heaven; and Bar Ferdinand, a tapas favorite.

 A few blocks away in nearby Fishtown is Johnny Brenda’s, a showcase for indie bands, and Frankford Hall, an indoor-outdoor German-style beer hall.

-New Hope, situated an easy hour drive north of Philadelphia in Bucks County, is an artist’s colony built around a vibrant and funky Main Street filled with shops, restaurants, bars and cafes.
+New Hope, situated an easy hour's drive north of Philadelphia in Bucks County, is an artist’s colony built around a vibrant and funky Main Street filled with shops, restaurants, bars, and cafes.

 LGBT-favorite spots include The Raven, a restaurant-nightlife complex offering dance parties and cabaret acts; The RRazz Room, where nationally known and regional cabaret acts and comedians perform; Bowman’s Tavern, which features hometown favorite, Bob Egan, as part of its entertainment lineup; and Karla’s Bar & Restaurant, where locals go for a Basil Lemon Old-Fashioned and other innovative cocktails.